Dirichlet eigenfunctions with nonzero mean value: Proof of the Theorem

 \end{lemma} \begin{proof} This follows quickly from

 together with the spectral resolution of the heat kernel

 \end{proof}

-The next ingredient is a simple bound on the mean value of an eigenfunction that follows immediately from a result of Hassell-Tao. \begin{lemma}[Hassell-Tao \cite{hassell}] We have, for some $c_{\Omega}$ depending only on the domain,
+The next ingredient is an upper bound on the mean value of an eigenfunction that follows from a result of Hassell-Tao. \begin{lemma}[Hassell-Tao \cite{hassell}] We have, for some $c_{\Omega}$ depending only on the domain,

 \end{lemma} \begin{proof} We first argue with the divergence theorem that